cartalyst/converter/docs/installation/laravel-4.md

 Add the following to the list of service providers in `app/config/app.php`.

-	'Cartalyst\Measures\Laravel\MeasuresServiceProvider',
+	'Cartalyst\Converter\Laravel\ConverterServiceProvider',

 ## Alias {#alias}

-	'Measure' => 'Cartalyst\Measures\Laravel\Facades\Measure',
+	'Converter' => 'Cartalyst\Converter\Laravel\Facades\Converter',

 ## Configuration {#configuration}

 After installing, you can publish the package's configuration file into your application, by running the following command:

-	php artisan config:publish cartalyst/measures
+	php artisan config:publish cartalyst/converter

-This will publish the config file to `app/config/packages/cartalyst/measures/config.php` where you can modify the package configuration.
+This will publish the config file to `app/config/packages/cartalyst/converter/config.php` where you can modify the package configuration.